Physalis peruviana: Nutrition

-Raw cape gooseberries are 85% water, 11% carbohydrates, 2% protein, and 1% fat (table).
-In a reference amount of 100 g, raw cape gooseberries supply 53 calories and provide moderate levels (10-19% of the Daily Value) of thiamine, niacin, and vitamin C.
+Raw Cape gooseberries are 85% water, 11% carbohydrates, 2% protein, and 1% fat (table).
+In a reference amount of 100 g, raw Cape gooseberries supply 53 calories and provide moderate levels (10–19% of the Daily Value) of niacin and vitamin C.

 Analyses of oil from different berry components, primarily its seeds, showed that linoleic acid and oleic acid were the main fatty acids, beta-sitosterol and campesterol were principal phytosterols, and the oil contained vitamin K and beta-carotene.

 Distribution and habitat

-The center of genetic diversity for Physalis peruviana is in the Andes mountains of Chile, Colombia, and Peru.
+The center of genetic diversity for Physalis peruviana is in the Andes Mountains of Ecuador, Chile, Colombia, and Peru.
 It grows in forests, forest edges, and riparian areas.
 It grows at high elevations of 500–3000 m in its native region, but may also be found at sea level in Oceania and Pacific islands where it occurs widely in subtropical and warm, temperate conditions.
 Its latitude range is about 45°S to 60°N, and its altitude range is generally from sea level to 3000 m.
 The plant has become invasive in some natural habitats, forming thickets, particularly in Hawaii and on other Pacific islands.
 There are believed to be dozens of ecotypes worldwide that differentiated by plant size, calyx shape, and the size, color, and flavor of the fruit.
 Wild forms are thought to be diploid with 2n = 24 chromosomes, while cultivated forms include varieties with increased ploidy and 32 or 48 chromosomes.